Dr-Dan/godot-fakeo-db/README.md

 * Take - take first N results
 * Select - get values in a form specified by the user

+## Installation

+Either download from the Godot Asset Store or just copy 'addons/easy_queries' into the 'addons' folder in your project.

 ## Planned features